-The Bachelor of Arts in Ministry (BAMin) degree is composed of four components: the General Education Core; the Bible and Theology Core; the Professional Block; and the courses specific to the following major areas of study.
+The Bachelor of Arts in Ministry (BAMin) degree is composed of four components: the General Education Core; the Bible and Theology Core; the Professional Block; and the courses specific to a selected major.
+Students may choose from the following major areas of study.

-- · Pastoral Ministries
+- Pastoral Ministries

 - · Christian Educational Ministries

-- · Music Ministries
+- Music Ministries

-- · Christian Counseling Ministries
+- Christian Counseling (On campus only) Christian School Education (Online only)